 Manziel announced in early February 2015 that he was entering an undisclosed rehabilitation facility and is currently a free agent.

 14 of 15

 A native of Laurel, Mississippi, Jason Campbell came to the Cleveland Browns in 2013 from the Chicago Bears on a two-year contract.
 Campbell, who played at Auburn University, was drafted in the first round of the 2005 NFL Draft by the Washington Redskins.
 He also played for the Oakland Raiders.

 Campbell got his start in Cleveland on October 23, 2013, after both Brian Hoyer and Brandon Weeden were injured.

 15 of 15

-A native of Georgia, Conner Shaw played college football at the University of South Carolina, where he started as quarterback during the 2011, 2012 and 2013 seasons.
+Conner Shaw played college football at the University of South Carolina, where he started as a quarterback during the 2011, 2012, and 2013 seasons.
 Shaw went undrafted in the 2014 NFL draft.
 He was later signed by the Cleveland Browns and assigned to the practice squad.